joshua-smith4/PoseSegmentation/README.md

 ![](/results/gt_pose2.png?raw=true) | ![](/results/nn_pose2.png?raw=true) | ![](/results/sh_pose2.png?raw=true)
 ![](/results/gt_pose3.png?raw=true) | ![](/results/nn_pose3.png?raw=true)

+Ideally, the output of the FCN would be identical to the label data on the left.

+These images seem to suggest that the FCN was able to correctly learn the segmentation between the background and foreground but suffered at learning the segmentation between different body parts.
+Shotton et. al. had much better results in distinguishing between body parts.

 ## Work to date - 4/7/2019
 1. Added preprocessing code to convert UBC3V to compatible format with Tensorflow